killstorm103/Rebug/README.md

-Rebug is a Minecraft server plugin made for Spigot 1.8.8
+Rebug is a Test server plugin made for Spigot 1.8.8

 It's only made and tested for 1.8.8!